It’s officially the age of eCommerce.

 However, you don’t have the cash, time, or wish to own your own warehouse or factory to produce and stock these items.

-Private labeling is when you send plans, designs or prototypes to an outsourced manufacturer.
+Private labelling is when you send plans, designs or prototypes to an outsourced manufacturer.

 They manufacture the item for you with your own packaging and branding (if necessary).